 This can be done within your Billing Portal settings.
 Navigate to the “Settings” tab and then access the Billing Portal tab on the left side.
 At the bottom of the section you will find the option.

-Navigate to the “Subscriptions” tab and choose ‘Past Due’ from the Status dropdown:
+Navigate to the “Subscriptions” tab, open the ‘Filter’ dropdown and choose ‘Past Due’ from the Status dropdown:

 If you want to limit this to a specific timeframe you can by changing the date range.
-Once you are ready with your settings select “Filter”.
-Next select the “Export Subscriptions” button to download a CSV file.
+Once you are ready with your settings select “Apply Filters”.
+Next select the “Export” button to download a CSV file.

 This can be done two ways, the first being the current outstanding balance be paid in full.
 This will move the status of the Subscription from ‘Past Due’ to ‘Active’.